-The Institute of Optics has several pre-college programs for prospective high school students.
+The Institute of Optics offers Photon Camp for prospective high school students.
 Interested students can also contact Dustin Newman, the Institute’s undergraduate program manager, to visit the Institute.

 Note for Prospective Transfer Students: Typically, transfer students seeking an optics degree spend three full years at University of Rochester (MCC 2+2 students excepted).
 Transfer students should contact Dustin Newman to review their academic history prior to transferring.